Multa novit vulpes, verum echinus unum magnum / The fox knows many things, but the hedgehog one big thing.

 In The Neo-Generalist, Kenneth Mikkelsen and I explore how those with a preference for polymathic generalism nevertheless find themselves in constant and restless motion, responding and adapting to context.
 We illustrate our argument with stories drawn from interviewees, historical figures, business, activism, science, sport, the military, art and popular culture.

 You can see how these various musings provide a theoretical foundation for our exploration of neo-generalism in chapter two of the book.
 Our personal stories are mapped to the specialist–generalist continuum in chapter three.
-My own version can be seen below, while Kenneth has shared his on a LinkedIn post.
-Meanwhile, Mark Storm, who is featured in the book, has published his in an article on Medium.

 ‘This isn’t just an ordinary up-and-down lift!’ announced Mr Wonka proudly.
 ‘This lift can go sideways and longways and slantways and any other way you can think of!
 It can visit any single room in the whole factory, no matter where it is!’ … ‘The whole lift is made of thick, clear glass!’
 Mr Wonka declared.
 ‘Walls. doors, ceiling, floor, everything is made of glass so you can see out!’